byronmews/cv/index.md

 ## Current

-I am currently based at [Great Ormond Street Hospital for Children NHS Foundation Trust](http://www.labs.gosh.nhs.uk/laboratory-services/genetics), embedded within their Bioinformatics group and part of the NE Thames Regional Genetics Laboratory.
-My role is funded through [Genomics England](https://www.genomicsengland.co.uk/the-100000-genomes-project/), and I help analyse, manage, and present high-throughput sequencing data from the 100,000 genomes project to Clinical Scientists, as well as in house generated targeted sequencing panels.
+I am currently based within the GOSH Bioinformatics group at [Great Ormond Street Hospital for Children NHS Foundation Trust](http://www.labs.gosh.nhs.uk/laboratory-services/genetics), which is the lead centre for the North Thames Genomic Labortory Hub.
+Initially funded through [Genomics England](https://www.genomicsengland.co.uk/the-100000-genomes-project/), this now permanent role involves software development, analysis and management skill sets for the high-throughput sequencing data generated as part of routine diagnostic service, and previously the 100,000 genomes project.

 ## Employment

-`04.2019-present`
+`09.2019-present`
+__Great Ormond Street Hospital__ Permanent bioinformatician within the diagnostic bioinfomatics team, combining the development and maintenance of a suite of bespoke web based applications and analytical pipelines, and to facilitate Clinical Scientists and researchers within interogating genomic datasets.

+`04.2019-04.2019`
+__Springer Nature__ Freelance Scientific Editor, taking on the developmental editing of research articles and reports.

+`04.2019-09.2019`
 __Great Ormond Street Hospital__ Contract bioinformatician role to help develop and maintain a software management tool for handling clinical data retrieved from Genomics England as part of the 100,000 genomes project.
 As well as wider integration across the Bioinformatics group software projects.

 `10.2018-04.2019`